Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • Mediterranean Restaurants: Hummus, Dolma (grape leaves), Falafel, Tabouli, Fattoush, Pita Bread (confirm vegan), Roasted Vegetables.

-Basic Language Phrases for Vegans
+Basic Korean Language Phrases for Vegans

 Hello written on a lined paper with the translation in Korean underneath - language Seoul travel tips